Search

 • The lawsuit, filed in Okaloosa County Circuit Court, claims Smith and unnamed conspirators engaged in a pattern of activities aimed at gaining control of operations at Destin Executive Airport through what the complaint characterizes as extortion, malicious prosecution and interference with business relations.

-The filing alleges Smith’s actions threaten federal and state aviation grants that help fund Okaloosa County’s three-airport system, which according to the complaint generates over $700 million in annual tourism revenue and serves four military installations.
+The filing alleges Smith’s current actions threaten federal and state aviation grants that help fund Okaloosa County’s three-airport system, which serves four military installations and supports the region’s tourism industry.
+According to the complaint, Okaloosa County generates over $700 million in annual tourism revenue, with a substantial number of visitors using the county’s airports.

 According to court documents, the alleged actions include what plaintiffs describe as attempts to bribe Stage with promises of profits from airport lease extensions and reported threats if Stage continued enforcing required airport oversight measures.